Services

 • Protect your devices with a PIN lock or password.
 Note that this may not prevent law enforcement from unlocking it;

-• Turn on the encryption on your computers and Android devices. iPhones come with encryption as standard.
+• Turn on the encryption on your computers and Android devices. iPhones are encrypted by default.
 You will need to turn off your device to enable encryption;

 • Delete any data from your device that you think could put you at risk;